Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-introduction.rst

 The Concordium foundation maintains the canonical wCCD smart contract protocol and promotes its usage to create a coherent overall smart contract ecosystem on the Concordium blockchain.

-**TODO: Ask is it Concordium foundation will run the wCCD protocol or someone else?**
+**TODO: Is it Concordium foundation will run the wCCD protocol or someone else?**
 **TODO: Update the below addresses once the final version is deployed.**

 The canonical wCCD smart contract protocol following the ``CIS-2`` standard is deployed on ``testnet`` at the following addresses: